J. B. Jeyaretnam: Early life and education

 An Anglican Christian of Sri Lankan Tamil descent, Jeyaretnam was born in Chankanai, Jaffna while his parents were on leave from Malaya.
 His father, Victor Lord Joshua, moved to Malaya and took up a position with the Public Works Department.

 Jeyaretnam grew up in Johor and started his formal education in Muar in a French convent where his eldest sister was a student.
 When his education at English College Johore Bahru was disrupted by the Japanese occupation of Malaya, Jeyaretnam learned Japanese to make himself more employable, and began working in the census department, then as an interpreter in the Japanese Transport Department.
 In Jeyaretnam's oral interviews, he said it was a means to avoid being pressed into building the Burma Railway, which was called the "Death Railway" due to the high fatality rate during its construction.

 After the war, Jeyaretnam moved to Singapore, where he continued his education at St. Andrew's School.
-In 1948, he left for England to read law at University College London.
-He graduated with a Bachelor of Laws (honours) in 1951.
+In 1948, he left for England to read law at University College London and graduated with a Bachelor of Laws (Honours) in 1951.

 Legal career

-After being called to the bar as a barrister at Gray's Inn on 27 November 1951, Jeyaretnam joined the legal service in 1952.
+After being called to the bar as a barrister at Gray's Inn on 27 November 1951, Jeyaretnam joined the Singapore Legal Service in 1952.
 In the following 11 years, Jeyaretnam held various positions, including magistrate, district judge, crown counsel, deputy public prosecutor and registrar of the Supreme Court.
 He was also Singapore's first criminal district judge.
 In his memoir, Jeyaretnam revealed that he had crossed swords with Lee Kuan Yew when the latter was still a practising lawyer, at times when Jeyaretnam was the deputy public prosecutor and later the presiding court judge.
 He left the legal service in 1963 for private practice and eventually set up his own law firm in 1968.

+In February 1970, a month after the abolition of jury trials in Singapore, Jeyaretnam represented Teo Cheng Leong, who had been found guilty of shooting at a police officer with intent to cause harm and was the first person to be sentenced to death in Singapore by a non-jury trial court with two judges.
+Before the trial, Jeyaretnam sought to have Teo tried by a jury since his case took place in March 1969, ten months before the abolition of jury trials, so the case should be conferred for a jury trial.
+Jeyaretnam's request was overruled and Teo was eventually hanged in May 1971.

 In 1983, Jeyaretnam defended Tan Mui Choo, one of the three perpetrators of the 1981 Toa Payoh ritual murders.